jnunyez/synchronization/README.md

 ## Install Silicom Timing Synchronization Operator <a name="installation"></a>

-There are two distinct type of entities the operator handles: one is the Silicom Timing Synchronization physical cards themselves, and the other is the Silicom Timing Synchronization software stack.
+There are two distinct type of entities the operator handles: one is the Silicom Timing Synchronization physical card, and the other is the Silicom Timing Synchronization software stack.
 The certified Operator dramatically simplifies the deployment, configuration, and management of the Silicom Timing Synchronization physical cards and the Timing Synchronization software.

 #### Install Silicom Timing Synchronization (STS) Card in Worker

-1. Install the card in a PCI-Express 4.0 x16 slot inside a worker node.
+1. Install the card in a PCI-Express 4.0 x16 slot inside a baremetal worker node.
 2. Connect USB cable from uUSB in card to USB port in worker node and switch-on the worker node.
-3. Connect GPS Antenna to the GPS Input of the STS4 card.
+3. Connect GPS Antenna to the GPS Input of the STS4 card (see Figure below).

 ![Silicom Card](imgs/00_card.png)